-54.(1) A Municipal Planning Approval Authority must consider the matters listed in Schedule 8 when it decides or make a recommendation on an application for municipal planning approval.

-(2) If the Municipal Planning Approval Authority is the Municipal Council -

-- (a) it may consider a summary of the comments received in response to the public consultation process, instead of the comments; and - (b) it must consider the Tribunal's recommendation on the application in addition to the matters in Schedule 8.
+- 62.(1) A Municipal Planning Approval Authority must consider the matters listed in Schedule 8 when it decides or make a recommendation on an application for municipal planning approval. - (2) If the Municipal Planning Approval Authority is the Municipal Council- - (a) it may consider a summary of the comments received in response to the public consultation process, instead of the comments; and - (b) it must consider the Tribunal's recommendation on the application in addition to the matters in Schedule 8.

-(3) The Municipal Planning Approval Authority must -
+- (3) The Municipal Planning Approval Authority must-

 - (a) approve, including partly approve; or

 - (b) refuse,

-- an application for municipal planning approval.
+an application for municipal planning approval.

-(4) The Municipal Planning Approval Authority may not approve an application for municipal planning approval that is inconsistent with -

-- (a) the national planning norms and standards; - (b) the provincial planning norms and standards; - (c) Its Integrated Development Plan;

-(d) its Spatial Development Framework, except where site specific circumstances justify a departure from its provisions.

-(5) The Municipal Planning Approval Authority may not approve an application for municipal planning approval for - that is in conflict with the land use scheme.
+- (4) The Municipal Planning Approval Authority may not approve an application for municipal planning approval that is inconsistent with- - (a) the national planning norms and standards; - (b) the provincial planning norms and standards; - (c) Its Integrated Development Plan; - (d) its Spatial Development Framework, except where site specific circumstances justify a departure from its provisions. - (5) The Municipal Planning Approval Authority may not approve an application for municipal planning approval for- - (a) the Municipality's consent in terms of a land use scheme; - (b) the subdivision of land; - (c) the consolidation of land; - (d) the notarial tying of properties; or - (e) the permanent closure of a municipal road or a public place, that is in conflict with its land use scheme.

-- (a) the Municipality's consent in terms of a land use scheme;

-- (b) the subdivision of land;

-- (c) the consolidation of land;

-- (d) the notarial tying of properties; or

-- (e) the permanent closure of a municipal road or a public place,

-(6) The Municipal Planning Approval Authority may approve an application for municipal planning approval, subject to any conditions, including conditions relating to -

-(a) the extent of the applicant's obligation to provide engineering services;

-(b) the creation of a servitude in favour of the land or against the land in favour of other land;

-(c) the removal, suspension or amendment of a condition of title or a servitude that prevents the development of the land in accordance with the Municipal Planning Approval Authority 's decision;

-(d) a duty to furnish to the Municipality with a guarantee issued by a financial institution or other guarantor acceptable to the Municipality, within a period specified in the condition for an amount sufficient to cover the costs of -

-(i) fulfilling the obligations of the applicant to provide engineering services; or

-(ii) complying with any other condition of approval;

-(e) arrangements for the transfer of a municipal road, park or open space to the Municipality;

-(f) a prohibition on the alienation of a part of the land by means of a sectional title scheme in terms of the Sectional Titles Act or a share block in terms of the Share Blocks Control Act, 1980 (Act No. 59 of 1980);

-(g) the regulation of buildings in the case of an application for a development situated outside the area of a land use scheme, including -

-(i) the maximum or minimum number of buildings which may be built;

-(ii) the maximum or minimum size of buildings;

-- (iii) the location of buildings; and - (iv) restrictions on building materials.
+- (6) The Municipal Planning Approval Authority may not approve an application for municipal planning if it is not satisfied that the land can be serviced and that the necessary arrangements have been made for the provision and construction of engineering services and public facilities to the Municipality's satisfaction. - (7) The Municipal Planning Approval Authority may approve an application for municipal planning approval, subject to any conditions, including conditions relating to - (a) the provision of engineering services; - (b) the provision of public facilities; - (c) the creation of a servitude in favour of the land or against the land in favour of other land; - (d) the removal, suspension or amendment of a condition of title or a servitude that prevents the development of the land in accordance with the Municipal Planning Approval Authority 's decision; - (e) a duty to furnish to the Municipality with a guarantee issued by a financial institution or other guarantor acceptable to the Municipality, within a period specified in the condition for an amount sufficient to cover the costs of- - (i) fulfilling the obligations of the applicant to provide engineering services; - (ii) fulfilling the obligations of the applicant to provide public facilities; or - (iii) complying with any other condition of approval; - (f) arrangements for the transfer of a municipal road, park or open space to the Municipality; - (g) a prohibition on the alienation of a part of the land by means of a sectional title scheme in terms of the Sectional Titles Act or a share block in terms of the Share Blocks Control Act, 1980 (Act No. 59 of 1980); - (h) the regulation of buildings in the case of an application for a development situated outside the area of a land use scheme, including- - (i) the maximum or minimum number of buildings which may be built; - (ii) the maximum or minimum size of buildings; - (iii) the location of buildings; and - (iv) restrictions on building materials.